nortikin/sverchok/docs/nodes/beta/viewer_draw_mk2.rst

 Built on the core of the original ViewerDraw, this version allows all of the following features.

-- Vertex Size
+- Vertex Size (via N-Panel)
 - Vertex Color
-- Edge Width
+- Edge Width (via N-Panel)
 - Edge Color
 - Face shading: Flat vs Normal
 - Vertex, Edges, Faces displays can be toggled.
-- Defining Normal of Brigtness Source (N panel)
+- Defining Normal of Brigtness Source (via N-Panel)
 - ``Faux Transparancy`` via dotted edges or checkered polygons.
-- optional forced tesselation
+- optional forced tesselation (via N-Panel)
-- bake and bake all.
+- bake and bake all. (via N-Panel, show bake interface is not on by default)

 **draws using display lists**